microsoft/vscode-docs/docs/languages/powershell.md

 ## Multi-version support

-You can configure the PowerShell extension to use any version of PowerShell installed on your machine by following [these instructions](https://docs.microsoft.com/powershell/scripting/core-powershell/vscode/using-vscode?view=powershell-6#using-a-specific-installed-version-of-powershell)
+You can configure the PowerShell extension to use any version of PowerShell installed on your machine by following [these instructions](https://docs.microsoft.com/powershell/scripting/core-powershell/vscode/using-vscode?view=powershell-6#using-a-specific-installed-version-of-powershell).

 You can also change the version by clicking on the version number in the lower right corner:

 ![Change PowerShell Version](images/powershell/pwshChangeVersion.png)

-Run the **PowerShell: Show Session Menu** command from the Command Palette (`kb(workbench.action.showCommands)`).
+Or run the **PowerShell: Show Session Menu** command from the Command Palette (`kb(workbench.action.showCommands)`).

 ## Pester

 [Pester](https://github.com/pester/Pester/wiki/Pester) is a [Behavior-driven Development](https://en.wikipedia.org/wiki/Behavior-driven_development) (BDD) based unit test runner for PowerShell.
 Pester provides a framework for running unit tests to execute and validate PowerShell commands.
 Pester follows a file naming convention for naming tests to be discovered by Pester at test time and a simple set of functions that expose a testing [domain-specific language](https://en.wikipedia.org/wiki/Domain-specific_language) (DSL) for isolating, running, evaluating and reporting the results of PowerShell commands.

 Windows 10 and Server 2016 comes with Pester 3.40 pre-installed.
-To update Pester or to install the latest version on other platforms follow the [Pester installation instructions](https://github.com/pester/Pester#installation)
+To update Pester or to install the latest version on other platforms follow the [Pester installation instructions](https://github.com/pester/Pester#installation).

 ![Pester CodeLens Integration](images/powershell/pesterCodeLens.png)

 ## Plaster

  Plaster is a template-based file and project generator written in PowerShell.
 Its purpose is to streamline the creation of PowerShell module projects, Pester tests, DSC configurations and more.
-See the [Github Plaster repo](https://github.com/PowerShell/Plaster) for more information, for documentation on Plaster's cmdlets see [Cmdlet Documentation](https://github.com/PowerShell/Plaster/blob/master/docs/en-US/Plaster.md).
+See the [GitHub Plaster repository](https://github.com/PowerShell/Plaster) for more information, for documentation on Plaster's cmdlets see [Cmdlet Documentation](https://github.com/PowerShell/Plaster/blob/master/docs/en-US/Plaster.md).

 The PowerShell extension allows the creation of new Plaster projects by running the **PowerShell: Create New Project from Plaster Template** command from the Command Palette (`kb(workbench.action.showCommands)`).